 WWE is a global entertainment brand much like Hollywood studios creating programming that puts smiles on people’s faces.
 All WWE programming features TV-PG content and storylines.
 WWE SmackDown Live has always been rated TV-PG.
 Other WWE programming gradually transitioned to TV-PG content and storylines, officially being recognized as TV-PG by WWE’s televisions network partners’ standards and practices departments in July 2008.

 Relying on our in-house production capabilities at our technologically advanced, high definition, production facility, we produce seven hours of original weekly programming, 52 weeks per year.
 This programming is distributed domestically, internationally and via WWE.com.
-Our domestic programs are: “Raw” and “SmackDown” on USA Network; and “Total Divas” on E!.
-WWE’s TV programs reach nearly 13 million total viewers during the average week in the United States.
+Our domestic programs are: “Raw” and “SmackDown Live” on USA Network; and “Total Divas” on E!.
+WWE’s TV programs reach approximately 11 million total viewers during the average week in the United States.

 “WWE NXT” airs on WWE Network in more than 180 countries worldwide.
 “NXT” holds its live tapings at Full Sail University’s state-of-the-art performance venue, Full Sail Live, giving students enrolled in the university’s entertainment-focused degree programs the opportunity to gain real-world experience learning from WWE professionals.